muon-data/muon/README.md

 # same as numbers: 0 1 1 2 3 5 8 13 21 34
 ```

-To append to a **list of dictionaries**, since the definitions are not
+To append to **list record** or **list dictionary**, since the definitions are
-consecutive, the key cannot be blank.
+not consecutive, the key cannot be blank.
 ```
 :::
-person: list dict
+person: list record
   name: text
   birthday: date
 :::